Fradantim/docker-workshop/exam/Readme.md

 Make sure to include all environmental variables, healthchecks and containers dependencies (initialization order) so all containers start correctly.

+Make sure all databases and important directories contents are not lost in case of container removal.

 Building and starting all 6 containers at the time may be difficult, a recommendation:

 1. Start only the `pictures`, make sure it starts ok (does not end process).